vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/_index.md

 ### Transports

-WCF supports a multiude of transport options, however Cloud Foundry does not support all available WCF transport options.
+WCF supports a multitude of transport options, however Cloud Foundry does not support all available WCF transport options.
 The most common WCF transport is http(s) which fortunately is the bread and butter of Cloud Foundry.
 Other more esoteric transports like MSMQ and named pipes are not supported within Cloud Foundry.

 The WCF TCP transport will work (provided TCP Routing is enabled on your PCF installation) as long as your application is self hosted with a custom port.
 You cannot use the TCP transport with HWC (hwc_buildpack), therefore you need to self host the app as a console app and push it using the binary_buildpack.